-Despite the continued growth in the life settlements market, the number of insurance or financial professionals that have actually completed a life settlement is surprisingly low.
-This can be attributed mainly to a lack of in-depth knowledge of life settlements on these professionals.
+Despite the continued growth in the life settlements market, the number of insurance or financial professionals who have completed a life settlement is surprisingly low.
+This can be attributed mainly to a lack of in-depth knowledge of the life settlements of these professionals.
 Considering that life settlements are a relatively new option for policy owners, many financial professionals, although having heard of life settlements, have still not had the opportunity to delve into the subject on a deeper level.

 READ MORE :